-- Post or use any material not yet approved by the CRO. - Post material anywhere other than SUVCC poster boards. - Post more than one poster per SUVCC poster board.
+Post or use any material not yet approved by the CRO.

-- Distribute or erect campaign materials in the Students' Union spaces. - Deface, remove, vandalize or otherwise alter campaign materials of another candidate. - Campaign in a classroom during a class period without the prior approval of the course instructor or providing materials to be distributed by the instructor.
+- Post material anywhere other than SUVCC poster boards. - Post more than one poster per SUVCC poster board. - Post more than 20 posters per campus. - Distribute or erect campaign materials in the Students' Union spaces. - Deface, remove, vandalize or otherwise alter campaign materials of another candidate. - Campaign in a classroom during a class period without the prior written approval of the course instructor or providing materials to be distributed by the instructor.